The Letter (Box Tops song): Chart performance

+Certifications

 Joe Cocker renditions

-English singer Joe Cocker recorded "The Letter" during the rehearsals for his upcoming Mad Dogs and Englishmen tour on March 17, 1970.
+English singer Joe Cocker recorded "The Letter" during the rehearsals for his upcoming American tour on March 17, 1970.
 Leon Russell and the Shelter People provided the back up; Russell and Denny Cordell produced the recording.
 A&M Records released it as a single, with "Space Captain" as the B-side.
-It appeared in Billboard's Hot 100 in April 1970 and eventually reached number seven.
+It appeared on the Billboard Hot 100 in April 1970 and eventually reached number seven.
 "The Letter" became Cocker's first top ten single in the US.
 In the UK, the single reached number 39.

-Cocker performed it (and "Space Captain") during his 1970 performance at the Fillmore East auditorium in New York City.
+Cocker performed it (and "Space Captain") during his 1970 performance at the Fillmore East in New York City.
 Recordings of both songs are included on the live Mad Dogs & Englishmen album, which was released in August 1970 and was a best seller.
-The concert was also filmed in its entirety and released in theaters.
+The tour was filmed, resulting in the Mad Dogs & Englishmen concert film.
 In 2003, it was released on DVD.

+Reviewed in Billboard, it was described as having a "blockbuster blues arrangement that has all the ingredients to up the number back in the Top Ten once again."
+Cashbox chose the single as a "Pick of the Week" and wrote that this "extended, weighted rendering of the first Box Tops hit adds Joe Cocker's underground-blues spice to the teen material giving it a power for comeback singles energy.
+Bright find for comeback activity from 'She Came In Through the Bathroom Window.'
+Explosive top forty effort."
+Record World wrote "Joe has a real feeling for this Box Tops hit.
+Good stuff period."

 Chart performance

 Other charting renditions

 In 1979, a version by country singer Sammi Smith reached number 27 on the Billboard Hot Country Singles chart.
 A year later in the UK, Amii Stewart's version reached number 39 on the UK Singles Chart.

+The American vocal group The Arbors released their version of “The Letter” on Date Records in January 1969.
+It combined their usual smooth vocal performance with semi-psychedelic studio effects, and charted at a peak position of #20 on the Billboard Hot 100 singles chart in the spring of 1969.